gaissmai/interval/README.md

 without delayed rebalancing, promising to be a perfect match for a software-router or firewall.

-To familiarize yourself with treaps, see the extraordinarily good lectures from Pavel Marvin about Algorithms and Datastructures e.g. "[Treaps, implicit keys]" or follow [some links about treaps] from one of the inventors.
+To familiarize yourself with treaps, see the extraordinarily good lectures from Pavel Mavrin about Algorithms and Datastructures e.g. "[Treaps, implicit keys]" or follow [some links about treaps] from one of the inventors.

 Especially useful is the paper "[Fast Set Operations Using Treaps]" by Guy E. Blelloch and Margaret Reid-Miller.